yifeikang/Microbiome_MiSeq/2_Quality Check.md

 Inside src/ folder, store fastqc.sh file and sample name file "basenames-295-full.txt", note here 295 is the total number of samples in the file

-- Notice that the name in the basenames files has to be unique if using wild-card such as _ or ?.
+- Notice that the name in the basenames files has to be unique if using wild-card such as \* or ?.
-  For instance, if you have animal ID 1-1 and you use 1-1_, it will get 1-1, and 1-10, 1-11, etc
+  For instance, if you have animal ID 1-1 and you use 1-1\*, it will get 1-1, and 1-10, 1-11, etc

+### Fastqc

 fastqc.sh